pqnelson/mal/js/think-about.md

 Is there any reason to have a custom hash map?
 JSON objects allow only strings for its keys (or, if `Symbol` is supported, those too).
 If you want anything else, you'd need a custom hash map.

+Actually, a good reason for having our own hash map class is because some web browsers have memory leaks when trying to get the keys for an object.
+This is mentioned in Michael Bolin's _Closure_ book, Internet Explorer caused so many problems.

 ## Classes